dydis/Localization-tutorial/sources/02-probability_theory_fundamentals.md

 To understand this more concretely, imagine you're watching the weather.
 A pure Markov process would say that tomorrow's weather only depends on today's weather, not on what the weather was like last week or last month.
 While this might seem like an oversimplification (and in reality, weather patterns are more complex), this assumption often proves surprisingly useful in many real-world applications.

 Let's express this mathematically.
-For a sequence of events X₁, X₂, X₃, ..., Xₙ, the Markov property states that:
+For a sequence of events $X₁, X₂, X₃, ..., Xₙ$ the Markov property states that:

-P(Xₙ₊₁ | Xₙ, Xₙ₋₁, ..., X₁) = P(Xₙ₊₁ | Xₙ)
+$$P(Xₙ₊₁ | Xₙ, Xₙ₋₁, ..., X₁) = P(Xₙ₊₁ | Xₙ)$$

-This equation tells us that the probability of the next state (Xₙ₊₁) given all previous states is equal to the probability of the next state given just the current state (Xₙ).
+This equation tells us that the probability of the next state $(Xₙ₊₁)$ given all previous states is equal to the probability of the next state given just the current state $(Xₙ)$.
 This dramatically simplifies our calculations while still capturing many important patterns in real-world processes.

 Think of it like playing a game of chess.
 While each position arose from a long sequence of moves, a player really only needs to look at the current board position to decide their next move.
 The specific sequence of moves that led to this position, while interesting historically, isn't directly relevant to choosing the next best move.